Fruttello/arduino-myWind/README.md

 Wind meter and safeguard for remote-controlled sun awnings: when the wind is too strong, rolls up the awnings to prevent damage

-Tutorial for Arduino self-learning purposes only, by Fruttello 2021; feel free to use and copy

-Released under the Creative Commons Zero CC0 V1.0 Universal license, see LICENSE or https://creativecommons.org/publicdomain/zero/1.0/legalcode
+Tutorial for Arduino self-learning purposes only, licensed by Fruttello 2021 under Creative Commons Zero v1.0 Universal (CC0); see LICENSE or https://creativecommons.org/publicdomain/zero/1.0/legalcode

 Requirements: